-63. The IASB will consider the transition requirements at a future date.
+62. The IASB will consider the transition requirements at a future date.

-Appendix A: Glossary of Defined Terms
+Appendix B: Glossary of Defined Terms

 Definitions Benchmark derivative a theoretical derivative representing the entity's risk mitigation intention for measurement purposes.
 Core demand deposits financial liabilities, as defined in IAS 32 Financial Instruments: Presentation, that are payable on demand and will not reprice with a change in market interest rates over time.
 The extent of financial liabilities with demand features to be treated as core demand deposits is ultimately based on the entity's risk management policies and procedures.
-Current net open risk position the interest rate risk position (by time bucket) which is derived from the combination of expected (ie modelled) cash flows from financial assets, financial liabilities (including core demand deposits) and eligible future transactions over the period which the entity is managing repricing risk.
+Current net open risk position the interest rate risk position (by time bucket) which is derived from the combination of either contractual or expected (ie modelled) cash flows from financial assets, financial liabilities (including core demand deposits) and eligible future transactions over the period which the entity is managing repricing risk.
 Designated derivatives derivatives (as defined in Appendix A of IFRS 9 Financial Instruments) that are traded with external counterparties which are being used for executing an entity's risk management strategy.
+Managed risk the specified interest rate risk an entity manages consistent with its risk management strategy.
+It is therefore the risk that an entity's risk limits are based on.
 Risk limit the extent of an entity's defined tolerance level for risk.
-Risk mitigation intention the extent to which an entity intends to mitigate the current net open risk position through the use of derivatives.